 Kirklees Council mows the upper grassland area once a year In late summer when the wild flowers have finished dropped their seeds and throughout the year they clear vegetation growing over the footpaths.
 Before the Millennium members of the Conservation Group started to encourage people to plant daffodils and different species of trees to encourage butterflies and birds.
 In 2010 students from Sheffield University, with the permission of Kirklees Council, planted a patch of heather.
 First they had to remove all the top soil in a selected patch.
 Then they strewed heather branches bearing seeds over the rough stony ground.
 It took one and a half years for the first heather to appear but now it is a very healthy dense patch!
 The Conservation Group over years have also planted a variety of trees to attract birds and butterflies.
 Some trees that thrive in wet conditions were planted near the bottom of the Whins where it is very wet.

-The Whins has been recognised as a nature reserve because of the variety of butterflies and birds which visit the site on their migration routes.
+The Whins has been recognised as a nature reserve because of the variety of butterflies, insects and birds which visit the site on their migration routes.
 Experts have organised walks at various times to spot them.
 On one special evening, a group of moth trappers arrived to see how many moths they could trap andidentify.
 There are over 2,500 British moths.
 These people were experts and could predict the times that the larger moths would arrive.
 They were very accurate in their prediction like air traffic controllers.
 They predicted that the first elephant hawk moth would arrive at midnight and it was spot on.
 It was spectacular, large and colourful!
 Its caterpillars eat rose bay willow herb, so it was a welcome visitor.